 01/26/2019 by Rachel Greenberger 0 Comments

-We see five major components to the ideal travel destination: natural beauty; created beauty (e.g. art, architecture); food/wine; climate; and culture/people.
+We see five components to the ideal travel destination: natural beauty; created beauty (e.g. art, architecture); food/wine; climate; and people.
 Italy soars in all five.
-And then, it takes a step further…
+And then goes a step further…

-Culturally, beyond simply how the people are, Italy impresses us with how the people care – about their culture and heritage.
-The Slow Food and agriturismo ("farm stay") movements are well-known expressions of this caring.
-Lesser known is the albergo diffuso or "dispersed hotel", accommodations that embrace what already exists in an area—designing the future into the past.
+Beyond simply how people are, Italy impresses us with how people care – about their culture and heritage.
+The Slow Food and agriturismo ("farm stay") movements are expressions of this caring.
+Lesser known is the albergo diffuso ("dispersed hotel"), the idea of offering accommodations that embrace what already exists—designing the future into the past.

-The term albergo diffuso is credited to Giancarlo Dall’Ara who, in the 1980s, sought a way to rescue semi-deserted towns in the regions of Friuli and Abruzzo.
-His solution: Construct a new hotel not by demolishing the old buildings and putting up a new one, but rather by renovating the smaller, original buildings and placing hotel services within them.
-From this bold idea, the first albergo diffuso was born.
+The term albergo diffuso is credited to Giancarlo Dall’Ara.
+In the 1980s, he sought to rescue semi-deserted towns in Friuli and Abruzzo.
+How?
+Construct a hotel not by demolishing old buildings in order to erect something new, but rather by renovating the existent buildings and placing hotel services within them.
+From this beautiful idea, the first albergo diffuso was born.

-It’s translated as "dispersed" because in one, you are likely to find the reception desk in one building, the dining room in another, and bedrooms "scattered" across a series of others.
-All are within easy walking distance, and all are woven into the fabric of the local community.
-This is as we found it at La Residenza Sveva in Termoli, Molise: Our bedroom was located just above a local woman’s kitchen, while the reception and breakfast room were around the corner, flanking the main piazza and its cathedral.
+It’s "dispersed" because you may find reception in one building, dining in another, and bedrooms "scattered" in others, all within easy walking distance, all woven into the fabric of the local community.
+At La Residenza Sveva in Termoli, Molise, our bedroom was over a local woman’s kitchen, while reception and breakfast were around the corner, flanking the main piazza and its cathedral.

-In Alberobello, in Puglia the mission was on display.
-As a UNESCO World Heritage Site, Alberobello is protected from development.
-However, that is not stopping many of its historic trulli (traditional conic-shape dwellings) from being run down, abandoned or sold.
-We stayed three nights in a restored trullo, and our host explained that more and more of these quintessentially Pugliese homes are emptying as their local owners pass away or leave the area.
-Renovating and reopening them as alberghi diffusi is an anchoring way to keep the trulli bright and in use, and the town alive.
+Alberobello, Puglia is a UNESCO World Heritage Site, protecting it from development.
+While protected, many of the historic trulli (traditional conic-shape dwellings) have become run down or abandoned.
+An effort to save Alberobello centers on restoring trulli as accommodation.
+Without tourism, more and more of these special Pugliese homes are emptying as local owners pass away or leave the area.
+Renovating and reopening them as alberghi diffusi keeps the trulli bright and tidy, and the town alive.

-According to the New York Times in 2010, Italy is home to more than 40 alberghi diffusi and the model has been catching on in other countries.
-Preserving and restoring, rather than razing and rebuilding, is a philosophy that we applaud and celebrate.
-We look forward to featuring more of these wonderful properties—thus helping to protect fragile towns and their stories— on future tours.
+In 2010, there were 40 alberghi diffusi in Italy.
+(A new count in 2021 lists "over 140".)
+Preserving and restoring, rather than razing and rebuilding, is a philosophy we applaud and celebrate.
+We look forward to featuring more of these wonderful properties on future tours—thus helping to nurture fragile towns and their histories.